 What are the potential health effects of carrying around a heavy backpack?

-Heavy backpacks are all too common and there are plenty of effects that come with carrying them around for 8 or more hours at school.
+Heavy backpacks are all too common, and they can take a toll when students carry them around for eight or more hours at school.
 Carrying a heavy backpack can put a strain on the spine and shoulders, potentially causing short-term effects like soreness and fatigue and long-term bad habits like slouching and poor posture.

 “The back will compensate for any load applied to it for an extended period of time,” they said, noting that “there is no evidence that structural spinal deformity can result from backpack use."
 According to the doctors, “there is little chance a child or teen will be permanently injured by carrying a heavy backpack.”